dmavani25/DivineManuscriptsDB/docs/phase2.md

 - **UI Library**: MantineUI, TailwindCSS, Material-UI (for React) or Vuetify (for Vue) to speed up the development process with pre-built UI components.

 #### API for Publisher:
-As we don't know which web API to use for publishers, we might want to consider Google Books API or Open Library API.
+- Google Books API / Open Library API.
 These APIs can provide book details based on ISBN or title.

 ## Data Cleaning:
 - Load the Excel sheets into a tool like Pandas in Python.